Digitalized-Energy-Systems/opfgym/README.md

 | 1-LV-semiurb5--<0,1,2>-sw | 111     | 1             | 0         | 9/14/15         | 104/118/129       |
 | 1-LV-urban6--<0,1,2>-sw | 59        | 1             | 0         | 5/7/12         | 111/112/135       |

-Asterisk: Generators with non-zero active power (reason for zero power unknown).
+Asterisk: Generators with non-zero active power.
+It is unknown why some generators exist with only zero power.
 They are automatically removed from the system.

 Attention: All constraints and other variables are tuned for the default